surfingjoe/Load_Balanced_AWS_Web_Site/readme.md

    2. `terraform validate`
    3. `Terraform apply -var-file=test.tfvars`

-   **That's it, you have launched and should now have a load balanced static web site with reslience across availablitity zones and within each zone have at least two web servers for high availablity**
+   **That's it, you have launched and should now have a load balanced static web site with resilience across availability zones and within each zone have at least two web servers for high availability**